top of page

 Dyslexia Assessment FAQ's

-How do I prepare my child or young person for the assessment?
+How do I prepare for the assessment?

-• Make sure they have a good night’s sleep beforehand
+• Get a good night's sleep beforehand.

-• Bring along a favourite snack or drink for breaks
+• Bring a drink and snack.

 What happens during the assessment?

-• Reading and phonics
+• Reading and spelling

-• Memory and processing
+• Memory and processing speed

 Where will the assessment take place?